TaskarCenterAtUW/TDEI-user-management-ts/README.md

 # Introduction
-User management service helps TDEI system to manage the user and the permissions.
+User management service helps TDEI system to manage the user permissions and TDEI entities like organization, stations, service.

-# Getting Started
+## Getting Started
-The project is built on top of NodeJS framework.
+The project is built on NodeJS framework.
 All the regular nuances for a NodeJS project are valid for this.

 ## System requirements
 | Software | Version|